 Kialo’s voting system is designed to measure the impact that each claim has on users’ opinion of the next claim up.
 Functionally, that means that voting on a claim (usually) measures the synthesis of two factors: the truth or persuasiveness of a claim, and its relevance to its parent claim.
 With this in mind, you can use Kialo debates to measure and understand the views and beliefs of others - simply provide them with a completed discussion to vote on.
 You can also vote or have others vote on a discussion from a chosen perspective other than your or their own - see Understanding Perspectives.

 In general, we recommend waiting to start voting until a discussion is a significant way towards being finished.
 Voting earlier can mean wasting time - as if a discussion is restructured, many of your votes will be wiped as claims are moved around.
-If you are setting up a new discussion, it can be worthwhile to leave voting turned off until it has had time to develop (see: Turning Voting On and Off).
+If you are setting up a new discussion, it can be worthwhile to leave voting turned off until it has had time to develop (see: Enabling/Disabling Voting in a Discussion).